Tenkph/EK4-Cybersecurity-Barcamp-CTF-Quest-readme.md/Quest/quest_writeup.md

 I then edited the values and replaced it with bob userid in the uid parameter and base64 encoded uid in  userid cookie value.
-I had intercepted the  request and sent to repeater for more testing.
-I sent the request  after  updating  it with our bob  uid and we were able to access bob  dashboard  after exploiting the IDOR vulnerability.
+I had intercepted the  request and sent it to the repeater for more testing.
+I sent the request  after  updating  it with our bob  uid and we were able to access bob  dashboard  successfully exploiting the IDOR vulnerability.

 ![secon flag](https://github.com/Tenkph/EK4-Cybersecurity-Barcamp-CTF/blob/main/Quest/screenshots/secondFlag.png)